1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 mysql_set_charset('utf8', $connection);

-You can also modify this default parameter across your hosting by following this documentation.
+You can also change this default parameter for your entire hosting by following this documentation.

 Once the MySQL connection is established from a PHP script, you can also specify the UTF8 charset type with these commands: